roboncode/avocadojs/examples/server/README.md

-# Platform
+# Server

-This repository contains the web services API for Mendy
+This repository contains the web services API for Orango